I made $200 in a week on Fiverr, and so can you!

 - Find something simple and unique – there are lots of jobs that fit these criteria.
 For example, why not go with App testing?

 - Learn something new – if you want to develop a certain skill, there are plenty of ways to do so, for free.
-Use Google, read through the forums, watch Youtube tutorials or go to Udemy Courses and find ones which are free of charge.
+Use Google, read through the forums, watch Youtube tutorials or go to Udemy Courses and find ones that are free of charge.
 Find a specific skill you can easily turn into profit!

 All that’s left to do is to resend that to your client, and that’s it.
 Fiverr, of course, plays into this equation, as you will pay $6 as a buyer, and receive $8 as a seller, but you’ll still end up with a $2 profit!
 Best of all, you won’t need any skills in order to do so.